Cover bild

 4. Tools & Produkt-Updates (Konkretisierung: Software-Releases, neue Funktionen, UI-Änderungen)

-6. KI-Kreativität (Konkretisierung: Fokus auf generative Medien-Erstellung: Bild, Video, Audio, Design jenseits reiner Text-Assistenz)
+6. KI-Kreativität (Konkretisierung: Fokus auf generative Medien-Erstellung: image, Video, Audio, Design jenseits reiner Text-Assistenz)

 7. News & Entwicklungen (Konkretisierung: Markt- & Strategie-News, Trends, allgemeine Einordnung)

-8. Modelle & Open Source (Konkretisierung: LLMs, Open-Source-Modelle, GitHub-Projekte, technischer Deep Dive)
+8. Modelle & Open Source (Konkretisierung: LLMs, Open-Source-Modelle, GitHub-Projekte, technicaler Deep Dive)

 9. Hardware & Lokale KI (Konkretisierung: Gadgets, AI-PCs, Chips wie Nvidia/NPU, Local-AI-Setups)